Interactive Brokers vs Citi Self Invest (2024)

 Automatic Mutual Fund Investing: Only at Citi Self Invest.

-Initial Public Offerings: Not available at either brokerage house.
+Initial Public Offerings: Not available at either brokerage.

 Fractional Shares: Available at both firms.

-DRIP Service: Citi Self Invest has dividend reinvesting for both stocks and ETFs.
-Interactive Brokers restricts its service to stocks.
+DRIP Service: Citi Self Invest offers dividend reinvesting for both stocks and ETFs.
+Interactive Brokers limits this service to stocks.

-Extended-hours Trading: IBKR clients can trade pretty much 24/7 when considering all asset classes and exchanges.
+Extended-hours Trading: IBKR clients can trade almost 24/7 across various asset classes and exchanges.

 Winner: Interactive Brokers